 Malarone has been known to cause feelings of dizziness, which can make you feel tired.
 In cases where tiredness occurs after taking Malarone, it is recommended that you get some rest to avoid tiring yourself out or making side effects worse.

 For a full list of possible side effects, read the Malarone patient information leaflet.

 As with any medication, there are possible risks of side effects when taking Malarone.
 Some of these are mild and mostly subside over time.
 Others may pose more serious risks and should be reported to your GP right away if experienced.

 Please get in touch with a member of our team if you are concerned about any potential side effects that may occur when taking Malarone.

 - Abdominal pain

 - Decreased appetite

 - Skin reactions

-This medication can sometimes cause skin rash and blisters.
-It may result in peeling skin, especially around the mouth.
-If you develop a rash, you need to seek medical help immediately.
+Malarone can sometimes lead to skin irritation, rashes and blisters.
+This can result in peeling skin, often occurring around the mouth.
+If you do begin to develop a rash, seek medical help immediately.

 Before taking Malarone or any medicines, regardless of whether they are over the counter or prescription-only, it is essential always to read the patient information leaflet.